9 Common Pottery Wheel Mistakes and How to Fix Them

 - Look for an absorbent hard surface where you can wedge the excess water out.
 I prefer wedging on a wood or plaster surface because it absorbs water.

 - If wedging didn’t work, you can flatten the Clay and lay it on a drying board, wood, or plaster.
-This method will take time, so you’ll have to take out a new piece and wedge it properly to get the consistency that you want for your Clay.
+This method will take time, so you’ll need to remove a new piece and wedge it properly to achieve the consistency you want for your Clay.
 I recommend checking your flattened Clay every 15 minutes.

-This mistake may be common but easy to fix.
-Always remember, you want your Clay to have some moisture, but not a soggy or mushy, oversaturated piece.
+This mistake may be common, but easy to fix.
+Always remember: you want your Clay to have some moisture, but not a soggy, mushy, oversaturated piece.

 Mistake #4: Body Positioning & Arm Placement

-There are times when you have the best Clay possible, and you’ve wedged it properly, but it still feels too hard to center or shape.
-If this is your case, then you may be working with the wrong body positioning and arm placement.
+There are times when you have the best possible clay, and you’ve wedged it properly, but it still feels too hard to center or shape.
+If this is your case, you may be using the wrong body positioning and arm placement.

 Arm placement is an important technique you need to learn when throwing on the Wheel.
 Still, it won’t feel natural without proper body positioning.
 So, before you start throwing, follow these tips: